-Other than issuances of equity incentives and issuances of common stock as consideration for contracted services rendered, as of the date of this Proxy Statement, we have no definitive plans, arrangements or understandings regarding the issuance of any additional shares of common stock that would be authorized pursuant to this proposal.
+Other than issuances of equity incentives and issuances of common stock as consideration for contracted services rendered, as of the date of this Proxy Statement, we have no current plans, arrangements or understandings regarding the issuance of any additional shares of common stock that would be authorized pursuant to this proposal and there are no negotiations pending with respect to the issuance thereof for any purpose.
 However, we review and evaluate potential capital raising activities, transactions and other corporate opportunities on an ongoing basis to determine if any such actions would be in the best interests of the company and our stockholders.